B59-CloudDevOps/learn-terraform/README.md

     4) Ensure verisoning is enabled on S3.

 > When you have multiple environments, then organizing state is very important.
+    We can supply the backend config in separate files , refer 12-remote-state-multi-env/

 > What Terraform Init Does ?
     1) Initialize the backed